 The trailhead for Iron Mountain via Heaton Flats is the same as the Bridge to Nowhere Trail in the San Gabriel Mountains (East Fork Day Use Parking Area) and you need an adventure pass for parking (or your National Parks Pass works too).

-The trail continues up and down (but mostly up) along the ridge for 2.41 miles with 1694 ft elevation gain until you start the 0.25-mile descent to Alison Saddle, with an elevation loss of 149 ft.
+The trail to Iron Mountain continues up and down (but mostly up) along the ridge for 2.41 miles with 1694 ft elevation gain until you start the 0.25-mile descent to Alison Saddle, with an elevation loss of 149 ft.
 Alison Saddle is about 4.38 miles from the trailhead and sits at 4571 ft.
 Some people choose to stash water here for the return hike, but it’s a good spot for a break regardless as the climb ahead of you is strenuous.

 This is where the Iron Mountain Trail gets really grueling.
 There is still 3410 ft of elevation gain to climb in the next 2.59 miles!
 The trail is very steep, relentless with loose gravel and rocks, and has little shade… it’s the ultimate booty-blasting trail that keeps on giving.
 Once you get to the false summit, you’re less than 10 mins away!